CharaD7/chara-dotfiles/README.md

 on the [suckless](https://dwm.suckless.org) site that can be added to the config to suit user's taste.

 <details>
-    <summary>Included in this config is the following plugins:</summary>
+    <summary>Included in this config are the following plugins:</summary>

    > - [picom](https://gist.github.com/AvishekPD/f70dea1449cfae856d42b771912985f9) - for managing rounded corners and opacity of windows
-   > - [rofi](https://github.com/davatorium/rofi) - a window switcher, application launcher and replacement for dmenu
+   > - [rofi](https://manpages.ubuntu.com/manpages/bionic/en/man1/rofi.1.html) - a window switcher, application launcher and replacement for dmenu
    > - [eww](https://elkowar.github.io/eww/) - Elkowar's Wacky Widgets for dwm
    > - bubbly - *(concept made from siduck's bubbly widget)*
    > - dashboard - *(concept made from siduck's chadwm riced dwm)*